Tower Bridge to Rotherhithe

 The main aim was to visit the Brunel Museum, but it was only open for tours and at a cost.
 Instead I went out to admire the view by the Thames.
 It was peaceful, just a vast expanse with no crossings in sight.
 That's only because the two crossings here are both tunnels.

-The first is the Thames Tunnel, designed by Isambard Kingdom Brunel and completed in 1860, was initially for pedestrians and horses only, but has since been converted into a railway tunnel used by the Overground.
+The first is the Thames Tunnel, designed by Isambard Kingdom Brunel and completed in 1860.
+It was initially for pedestrians and horses only, but has since been converted into a railway tunnel used by the Overground.
 It was the first tunnel that went below water to be completed and saw Brunel invent a tunneling shield specifically for construction, which are still used today.

 Rotherhithe Tunnel entrance